 How many episodes would you like to display?

 You may want to display just one or multiple episodes on any given page of your website.
 If you're preparing episodic show notes, just one may make sense.
 Or, if you're preparing a page to cite your sources in a series, two to five episodes may be a better idea.
-Our embed customization makes it so easy to display as few or as many as you'd like!
+Our embed customization makes it so easy to display as few or as many episodes as you'd like!

 Take My Dad Wrote a Porno, for example.
 Their entire website is clean, fresh and incorporates the color scheme of their show art.
 This is reflected perfectly in their embed player, customized to match the colors on this page, where the entire catalog is displayed.
-Notice that you can listen to any episode, follow and share all from one spot.
+Notice that you can listen to any episode, follow, and share all from one spot.

 Color customization

-When retrieving your embed code you may notice that the default coloring (that is displayed on your dashboard) does not fit the look of your site.
-You can easily change that with just a few clicks.
-Simply apply the desired color codes to get the exact colors you'd like.
+When retrieving your embed code you may notice that the default coloring (that is displayed on your dashboard) does not always fit the look of your site.
+You can easily change the color customization of your Embed Player with just a few clicks:

-This could also be a great tool to utilize if you're participating in cross-promotion with other creators.
+The Embed Player color customization could also be a great tool to utilize if you're participating in cross-promotion with other creators.
 If you've been asked to be a guest on another show that regularly creates episodic blog posts, provide them an embed code for your latest episode, customized to match the colors of their website for them to share.

 Listen later